Mountain Grout Strong

 Polyurethane is a polymer composed of organic units joined by carbamate, or urethane, links.
 Polyurethane polymers are most commonly formed by reacting a di-or triisocyanate with a polyol.

 They can be found in almost all aspects of daily life, from the steering wheel in your car to the cushion in your desk chair.
-More examples are insulation panels, high performance adhesives, surface coatings and sealants, skateboard wheels, and, of course, those used in the construction industry for soil stabilization, crack sealing, and concrete repair.
+More examples are insulation panels, high performance adhesives, surface coatings and sealants, skateboard wheels, and, of course, those used in the construction industry for soil stabilization, crack injection, slab jacking, and concrete repair.

-What Kind of Polyurethane Does Green Mountain International Provide?
+What Kind of Polyurethane Grout Systems Does Green Mountain International Provide?

-Green Mountain International provideshigh quality polyurethane resins that reacted to fill voids both large and small.
+Green Mountain International provides high quality polyurethane grouts that reacted to fill voids both large and small.
 All products are made in America and meet the most rigorous quality control standards in the industry.

-Which Mountain Grout Polyurethane Resin is the Best For Your Application?
+Which Mountain Grout Polyurethane Grouting Resin is the Best For Your Application?

 The answer depends on several factors, but the two most important questions are where are you putting it and how quickly do you want it to react?